 Slow slip events (SSEs) are a form of aseismic strain release at subduction zones characterized by a temporary reversal in interseismic upper plate motion, frequently accompanied by seismic tremor.
 In the northern segment of the Cascadia subduction zone, SSEs occur every 10-16 months and are geodetically detected using continuous GNSS station position time series.
 This study developed and applied a slope comparison-based detection algorithm to determine dates and displacement vectors of SSEs at individual GNSS stations.
 We invert for slip distribution estimates for SSEs between 1997 and 2015 using two regularization techniques: Smoothing and total variation regularization (TVR).
 TVR yields compact, sharply bordered slip estimates which align well with down dip limits of coupling on the plate interface and with spatial ranges of tremor during each event.
 TVR gives another view of slow slip that can contribute to understanding of the parameters of slip generation.

 Molitors Bergman, Elias Greylin, "Locating slow slip events in Cascadia across space and time" (2017).
-Theses, Dissertations, and Projects.
-1842.
+Honors Project, Smith College, Northampton, MA.